Some of my favourite elements from the Star Wars Expanded Universe

 The Sun Crusher:

 One of the things the EU got criticized for at points was its seeming obsession (through Palpatine and the Empire) with superweapons – heck, that’s something the movies have been criticized for as well, mostly because of the Death Star (let’s call the Starkiller base what it is) has featured 4 times.
 In the EU though, it’s on a whole different level.
 There has been both Deathstars, the Death Star Prototype, the Eye of Palpatine, the Galaxy Gun, the Eclipse, the Darksaber, the World Devastators, and more.
 Amongst the more is my personal favourite, the Sun Crusher.
 Featured in Kevin J Andersons ‘Jedi Academy trilogy’, the Sun Crusher is stumbled upon Han and company with force-sensitive Kyp Duron in the Maw installation – a hidden imperial facility (so hidden that that only Tarkin, who set it up, knew about it – so when he died, their contact with the outside was cut off).
 Within it they find the Death Star prototype, and the Sun Crusher: a nearly invincible ship (due to its Quantom Crystaline Armor) that is a piloted by a small crew with the ability to destroy entire star systems by causing their sun to go supernova (by firing its resonance torpedos (which featured a chemical compound) into the sun, and would cause the sun to break down and collapse within hours).
 Was it overpowered?
 Absolutely.
 But reading about a ship that could fly through a Star Destroyer unscathed AND take a shot for a Death Star super laser (a normal KO) was awesome.
 Plus, I love the idea of a small superweapon – it flies in unnoticed, fires into the sun, and you’re done.
 It instills more fear – you don’t know when it will strike.
 It adds a psychological aspect to the war.
 With the Deathstar, you see that thing coming well ahead of time.
-It’s about it is more powerful than you visual reminder.
 With this, you don’t have that.
 You don’t know it’s coming or when it will strike.
 When you see it, it’s already too late.
 I love that, and I would have loved to see a some of it incorporated into the films.

 The Force Unleashed – Galen Marek/Star Killer: